joseferben/joseferben.com/content/posts/how-google-search-is-making-me-a-better-programmer.md

 I am not memorizing every dark corner of every standard library of every language that I am using.
 Nevertheless, the mental model of that _Magical Input Field On White Background That Knows What I Want Before I Start Typing_ is gone.
 At least when it comes to programming and related subjects.

 After having tried Bing and DuckDuckGo I still use Google.
-Based on anecdotal evidence I feel like all the big search engines are having a hard time showing me relevant search results for my queries.
+Based on anecdotal evidence all the big search engines are having a hard time showing me relevant search results for my queries.
 I am stuck with Google but my search habits are changing.

 -   Append _reddit_ or _hackernews_ to technological queries
 -   Use [uBlacklist](https://github.com/iorate/ublacklist) to block sites from showing up in Google Search